 — How to watch Apple’s September 7th Event — UPDATE: the event is over.
 You can watch a replay of the event by clicking here.
 Apple’s going to show some new stuff on September 7th, 2016.
 I don’t know what they’ll announce so I’ll be tuning in at 10 AM Pacific Daylight Time to find out, same as you.
 Apple’s invitation says it all: you need a reasonably modern iPhone, iPad, or iPod touch, or a reasonably modern Mac, or a reasonably modern pc.
 Come back here at 10 AM Wednesday September 7th, 2016 and… Continue Reading How to watch Apple’s September 7th Event

-— NFL Schedules and Calendars for the 2016 Season — The NFL season has started, and it’s super-helpful to know when the games come on, and who’s playing in them.
+— NFL Schedules and Calendars for the 2017 Season — The NFL season about to start, and it’s super-helpful to know when the games come on, and who’s playing in them.
 You’d think you could get NFL calendars onto your iPhone and iPad and Mac by visiting nfl.com, but they don’t have downloadable or subscribe-able calendars there, so don’t bother looking.
 Instead, go to the South End Zone website, where you’ll find calendars for every team, and for the post-season, and for prime-time, and more.
-The beautiful thing about the South End Zone’s calendars is you… Continue Reading NFL Schedules and Calendars for the 2016 Season
+The beautiful thing about the South End Zone’s calendars is… Continue Reading NFL Schedules and Calendars for the 2017 Season

 — Should I install the iOS 9.3.5 update on my iPhone? — Apple’s released another iOS update and this one plugs a hole that allowed someone to hack into an iPhone remotely and monitor activity.
 Text messages, emails, phone calls, location info– you name it.
 Pretty sophisticated, and pretty serious stuff.
 You can read about the exploit in the New York Times‘ excellent article.
 It boils down to this: if you’re on any version of iOS 9, get the 9.3.5 update right away.
 The easiest way to do it is “in place, over the air”… Continue Reading Should I install the iOS 9.3.5 update on my iPhone?